schminkel/fme-alfresco-extdl/README.md

 The initial documentation remains at [google](http://code.google.com/p/fme-alfresco-extensions/wiki/DatalistExtension).

-See this video of the initial Version from Jan for an overview of the functionality: https://www.youtube.com/watch?v=Z4GZ3IL_Cas

 The Project is in development right now (2015-02-12) in oder to get it working with Alfresco Enterprise 4.2.3.

 Installation